Universebenzene/benzene-overlay/README.md

 Including some old software that no longer supported by official portage.

 Alternative building of astropy related packages (more improvement for the doc building and testing, though some of them only work when the `network-sandbox` FEATURE is diabled, see the USE discriptions for details.
-Also you still have to enable the [science](https://wiki.gentoo.org/wiki/Project:Science) overlay aloge with these).
+Also you still have to enable the [science](https://wiki.gentoo.org/wiki/Project:Science) overlay along with these).

 Related overlay: [benzene-testlay](https://github.com/Universebenzene/benzene-testlay), with some packages testing.
 You can add it for interest.